-This most characteristic bursitis of the hip indicator is a very sharp pain in the furthermost extremity of the hit and the outside of the thigh.
+This most characteristic bursitis of the hip indicator is a very sharp pain in the furthermost extremity of the hip and the outside of the thigh.
 Severe pain in this area does not necessarily mean you have this illness.
 Sometimes the pain comes on because of deterioration in the condition of the hip joint tendons.
-If bursitis of the hip has set in, the sharp pains usually subside to the level of a dull ache, and the pain travels through the thighs into other body areas.
+If trochanteric bursitis has set in, the sharp pains usually subside to the level of a dull ache, and the pain travels through the thighs into other body areas.

 Varying levels of pain intensity is one of this condition’s characteristics.
 Doctors differentiate between bursitis of the hip in its acute and common forms.
 The pain tends to flare up and later decrease in intensity in the acute version of the illness.
 A typical flare-up might last a few hours, but it could also continue for many days.
 If this person is unfortunate enough to hurt their hip while in this condition, bursitis can become chronic with severe swelling and pain peaks that might last many weeks.

 Sufferers find it very painful to lie down on the side of the body affected by bursitis of the hip, especially trochanteric busitis.
 The pains and restricted mobility seriously affect the quality of life.
 The lack of a good night's sleep can weaken a person's immune system and have a negative effect on their mental health.
 Body movements often hurt, and the joint feels so tender that just pressing on it is painful.
 Due to this joint pain or stiffness of the joints, it becomes harder to rise from a sitting position.

 In addition to the surges of pain and mobility limitations that characterize this health issue, bursitis of the hip may develop into a more serious condition known as septic bursitis.
 The "septic" prefix indicates that a bursa is now infected.
 Patients start to run a high fever in this situation.
 They often also start to suffer from shivering and may develop skin infections besides the redness bursitis normally causes.